 - 6 cloves garlic, peeled

-- 1 TB Thai red curry paste or 2 TB if you like spice.
+- 1 TB Thai red or yellow curry paste or 2 TB if you like spice.

-- Add the onion, peppers, carrots, garlic and sweet potato to the crockpot with the pumpkin.
-Stir in ½ can of coconut milk and the one can of vegetable broth.
+- Add the squash/pumpkin, onion, peppers, garlic, ginger and sweet potato to the crockpot with the pumpkin.
+Stir in coconut milk and vegetable broth.
 Add in curry paste and all seasonings.
-You should have enough liquid (coconut milk and broth) to cover the vegetables.
-If not, add more until vegetables are covered.

 - Puree using an immersion blender until smooth.
 If you don't have an immersion blender, you can use a regular large blender.

 - Serve with roasted pumpkin seeds, a drizzle of good olive oil, pomegranate seeds and some fresh cracked pepper.

 - While the soup will pressure cook in the Instant Pot for only 20 min, it does take about 15 minutes for the pressure to build.
 Be sure to factor that in to dinner time!